Peter-Pander/fizzlesticks-stock-tracker-3000/README.md

 ### 📦 Product Management
 - Create new products with a name, price, quantity, and optional image
 - Upload custom images for flair
-- Edit product details using styled modals
+- Edit product details using modals
-- Quick Sell and Restock buttons to update stock instantly
+- Sold and Restock buttons to update stock instantly
 - Delete items no longer for sale

 ### 📉 Low Stock Warnings
-- Products below your set threshold are marked with a warning icon
+- A yellow notification banner listing products that are low on stock
 - Customize the threshold in Inventory Settings
 - Option to show only low stock items